dl200010/FlexAction/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+Website Design by HTML5UP
+(design.LICENSE.txt)
+Only modified enough to work in FlexAction

+Editorial by HTML5 UP
+html5up.net | @ajlkn
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)